 Welcome to the Department of Epidemiology.
-I am excited to have this opportunity to serve as your acting chair before the arrival of the new department chair.
-The department has many accomplishments since its establishment in 2010.
-For instance, the department received \$9.65 million extramural grant funding during the 2019-2020 academic year alone.
+I am thrilled that you are part of our MSE program!
+The department has had many accomplishments since its establishment in 2010.
+For instance, we received \$9.65 million in extramural grant funding during fiscal year 2020 alone.
 Many of our faculty members are national leaders in our research areas, and our graduate programs provide rigorous training to exceptional students in a supportive and collaborative environment.
-The department is ranked ninth among epidemiology departments in all public universities in the nation based on productivity measures used by Academic Analytics.
 More importantly, our dynamic and growing faculty and staff are dedicated to excellence across our missions in research, education, and service.
-We are dedicated to promoting and improving the health of the public through:
+Our mission is to make scientific discoveries, educate others, and provide service so that we improve the health of the population.
+We do this through the practice of consequential epidemiology by: